franchsli/whatsapp_clone_django/README.md

     - Use text truncation for the messages.
     - Divide all the HTML in templates in partials and include them.
     - Rename home app to chat.
-    - Change user message interaction with background color.
     - Rename sender user field from message.
-    - Create a function that loads the message list calling the api.
-    - Make it so the chat in the chats list display the name of the other contact that is related to the chat, excluding the authenticated user.
     - Add the create chats logic.